EnyuPan/TLC-Schedule-Optimization/README.md

 The program takes a long time to run (30 minutes or more) if campus is considered; when last tested, it takes up to 17 minutes if campus is not considered.

+We built an R script that takes in Data from our booking website (WCO) and uses it to build a linear regression model to predict the demand.

+This program works by taking the data from WCO, which stores by appointment, and then transforms it to be stored by appointment times.

 ## Requirements

 To run the Python script (`main.py`), you need Python installed, as well as the following libraries: